 - Doctorate in Clinical or Counselling Psychology

-- Experience of working with people with psychosis or complex mental health issues
+- Further experience working with people with complex mental health difficulties

 Any attachments will be accessible after you click to apply.